olegtyshcneko/LootBoxGame/README.txt

 - **Loot Box Creation**: Admins have the flexibility to create loot boxes, specifying the price and assigning items with different probabilities of being drawn, controlled through a weight system.

-- **Randomized Rewards**: Players buy loot boxes using Ether.
+- **Randomized Rewards**: Players buy loot boxes using DOT.
 Upon purchase, an item is randomly selected based on the predefined weighted probabilities, ensuring fairness and variety.

 - **Transparent Events**: Every significant action, including item creation, loot box creation, item deletions, and loot box openings, emits blockchain events.
 This transparency ensures trust and verifiable gameplay.